openvinotoolkit/openvino/samples/cpp/benchmark_app/README.md

     -pc                       Optional.
 Report performance counters.
     -pcseq                    Optional.
 Report latencies for each shape in -data_shape sequence.
     -dump_config              Optional.
 Path to JSON file to dump IE parameters, which were set by application.
     -load_config              Optional.
 Path to JSON file to load custom IE parameters.
-Please note, command line parameters have higher priority then parameters from configuration file.
+Command line parameters have higher priority then parameters from configuration file.
     -infer_precision "<element type>"Optional.
 Inference precission
     -ip                          <value>     Optional.
 Specifies precision for all input layers of the network.
     -op                          <value>     Optional.
 Specifies precision for all output layers of the network.